- Ipswich Public Schools

 -

-It is important to note that the Final Trust Administration Order, the legal document which outlines the parameters of the Trust, clearly states that the annual distributions are to be used for “supplemental enrichment programs and uses that provide education enhancement for Ipswich public school students”.
+The Final Trust Administration Order, which is the legal document which outlines the parameters of the Trust, clearly states that the annual distributions are to be used for “supplemental enrichment programs and uses that provide education enhancement for Ipswich public school students”.
 Foundational education budget needs must be funded within the annual school budget.

 To honor the original intent of the Trust, funds are not to be used for foundational budget needs such as: